vphantom/vof/README.md

 <!-- [![GitHub release](https://img.shields.io/github/release/vphantom/vof.svg?style=plastic)]() -->

 Really, yet another serialization format?
-Yes, but one of the simplest!
+Yes, but one of the simplest yet most compact!
 This fills a niche use case of ours somewhere between JSON, CBOR and Protocol Buffers with the following goals:

 * Easy to implement in a new language (weekend project)
 * Low CPU/memory requirements to encode and especially decode